dzfranklin/paper-maps/README.md

 # Paper Maps

-My ultimate goal is to create a dataset of paper maps around the world.
+My ultimate goal is to create a dataset of paper map metadata around the world.

 For a preview of the data visit https://plantopo.com/map and enable the "Paper Maps" overlay.